First cabinet of Ana Brnabić: History

 The cabinet comprises ministers from the Serbian Progressive Party (SNS), Socialist Party of Serbia (SPS), Social Democratic Party of Serbia (SDPS), Movement of Socialists (PS), Party of United Pensioners of Serbia (PUPS), and Serbian National Party (SNP), as well as some without a party affiliation.
 It consists mostly of the same ministers from the previous cabinet, with three new members introduced: Branko Ružić (SPS) taking the Brnabić's previous ministry, Goran Trivan (SPS) taking the new post of Minister of Environmental Protection, and Nenad Popović (SNP) a minister without portfolio in charge of innovations.
 Aleksandar Vulin, formerly the Minister of Labour, and Zoran Đorđević, formerly the Minister of Defence, swapped places.
 Jadranka Joksimović, formerly a minister without portfolio, assumed the new Ministry of European Integration.
 The cabinet was approved by 157 votes for and 57 against, out of 250 members of the National Assembly.

-On 7 May 2018, Minister of Finance Dušan Vujović resigned from the position due to personal reasons.
+On 7 May 2018, Minister of Finance Dušan Vujović resigned from the position for personal reasons.
 On 28 May 2018, Siniša Mali, at the time Mayor of Belgrade, was appointed as the new Minister of Finance.